Wiyot language: Revival

 The Wiyot tribal government is fostering a revival of the language through videos, online dictionaries, and an annual Wiyot language calendar.

 With the death of Della Prince in 1962, Wiyot became an extinct language.
 However, in recent years, the federally recognized Wiyot tribe has a revitalization program.
 The tribe advertises language courses on its website and publishes Wiyot texts for distribution, such as a calendar.

 Phonology

 Consonants

 Karl V. Teeter published the first modern descriptive grammar of Wiyot in 1964.
-His data, supplied by Della Prince soon before her death, was crucial in establishing the genetic relationship between Algonquin and Wiyot, and effectively ended the scholarly conflict surrounding the issue.
+His data, supplied by Della Prince shortly before her death, was crucial in establishing the genetic relationship between Algonquin and Wiyot, and effectively ended the scholarly conflict surrounding the issue.
 All of the linguistic data below comes from his work, published by the University of California Press.

 The consonants of Wiyot, as recorded by Teeter, are given in this chart.
 A cell containing a phoneme will contain, from left to right, Teeter's Practical Orthography, the Wiyot Tribe's orthography, and their IPA equivalents in brackets.
 Teeter's orthography and the Wiyot Tribe's orthography are separated by a slash, and only one grapheme is listed without a slash where both orthographies use the same grapheme.
 Teeter's orthography is used in this article for examples.